dborisenko/dborisenko.github.io/_posts/2018-04-30-polymorphic-front-end-on-scalajs-react-with-shapeless.md

 }
 ```

-In this code I use shapeless `Poly1` to make polymorphism for my platform and depending on case decides which component it can render and return it respectively.
-In this exmaple we use `SemanticUiWebDom` as a platform definition, which is [Semantic UI](https://semantic-ui.com/) web platform, rendered to DOM directly.
-For this platform we can easily return HTML tags with type `VdomElement`.
-But for react-native it will be `Image` with underlying `UIImage` for iOS and `android.media.Image` for Android.
+In this code, I use shapeless `Poly1` to make polymorphism for my platform and depending on case decides which component it can render and return it respectively.
+In this example, we use `SemanticUiWebDom` as a platform definition, which is [Semantic UI](https://semantic-ui.com/) web platform, rendered to DOM directly.
+For this platform, we can easily return HTML tags with type `VdomElement`.
+But for react-native, it will be `Image` with underlying `UIImage` for iOS and `android.media.Image` for Android.

-So, the idea is _to create multiple atomic and small controls for each platform and complex composite screens where we just specify what platform (type of contols) we would like to combine and on compile time we assemble absolutely polymorphic view_.
+So, the idea is _to create multiple atomic and small controls for each platform and complex composite screens where we just specify what platform (a type of controls) we would like to combine and on compile time we assemble absolutely polymorphic view_.
 The composite screen might look like this:

 ```scala
 import japgolly.scalajs.react.ScalaComponent